 Vang Vieng is surrounded by green-drenched scenery of mountains, cliffs, caves and rice fields.
 All of this makes for some excellent hiking opportunities.

-One of the best nearby trails is Pha Ngeun, a mountain roughly 4 kilometres west of the town that offers the highest viewpoint in the area.
+One of the best nearby trails is Pha Ngern view point, a mountain roughly 4 kilometres west of the town that offers the highest viewpoint in the area.
 Several agencies in Vang Vieng offer guided tours, but it’s actually pretty easy and a lot cheaper to go independently.
 I did the hike solo during an afternoon while Lisa was resting off an illness.

 From the west side of the bank, a long and straight road leads all the way to trailhead, where you need to pay an entrance fee (10,000 kip at the time of writing, less than US$1).
 Alternatively to walking to the starting point, you could hire a bicycle or take a tuk-tuk; whichever you choose, it works out a lot cheaper than the cost of a guided tour.

-For everything you need to know about the trail, see our guide to hiking Pha Ngeun.
+For everything you need to know about the trail, see our guide to hiking to Pha Ngern view point.

-The two viewpoints on the Pha Ngeun trail offer beautiful views of the area around Vang Vieng
+The two viewpoints on the Pha Ngern trail offer beautiful views of the area around Vang Vieng

-The two viewpoints on the Pha Ngeun trail offer beautiful views of the area around Vang Vieng
+The two viewpoints on the Pha Ngern trail offer beautiful views of the area around Vang Vieng

 3. Dip in the Blue Lagoon